 I just want to put this out here…I hate the using the words “dirty talk”.
 There is nothing about sex within marriage that is dirty and I hate referring to what goes on the bedroom as that.
 However, I know that this would resonate with a lot of people.

-We like to call it a bedroom language.
+We like to call it a bedroom language instead of dirty talk for women and men.
 These are words that you and your spouse use with one another during times of intimacy.

 There are words that we have deemed as curse words in our culture, but there isn’t anything inherently wrong with the words.
 What is wrong is what we do with the words.
 If you are using your words to tear others down, be crude, or destroy, then your speech is wrong.